ios-route-to-do/app/README.md

     - [x] List of three locations to visit
     - [x] Start route button

-- [ ] Route Progress View: presentation of the route on a map and current place [wireframe step 1](wireframes/static/5-0-RouteStepView1.png) [wireframe step 2](wireframes/static/6-0-RouteStepView2.png) [wireframe step 3](wireframes/static/7-0-RouteStepView3.png)
+- [x] Route Progress View: presentation of the route on a map and current place [wireframe step 1](wireframes/static/5-0-RouteStepView1.png) [wireframe step 2](wireframes/static/6-0-RouteStepView2.png) [wireframe step 3](wireframes/static/7-0-RouteStepView3.png)
-  - [ ] Top bar with:
+  - [x] Top bar with:
     - [x] Back button: goes back in navigation flow
     - [x] Favorite button: Marks/Unmarks route as favorite for the current user
-    - [x] Share button: Implementation of this is optional
+    - [x] Share button
   - [ ] Map with:
-    - [ ] Current location of user visible if user is not on the route location
+    - [x] Current location of user visible if user is not on the route location
     - [x] Current route location with a special marker
     - [x] Previous route location (if on step 2 or 3)
     - [x] Next route location (if on steps 1 or 2)